ssc-sp/datahub-portal/WebPortal/Pages/Forms/LanguageTraining/FormIntro.md

 **_NOTE – Language training is based on demand and availability of the teachers.
 Submitting an application for language training does not guarantee a place in a session.
 Courses will only be offered if there is sufficient demand to fill a class (4-6 students)._**

 _Should the NRCan Language School be unable to fulfill your training needs, an external provider may be considered.
 For external provider options, please_ [_contact your procurement advisor_](https://gcdocs.gc.ca/nrcan-rncan/llisapi.dll/link/19125621) _for confirmation of the procurement options available to you._

+### Language Assessment

+_A Language Training and Evaluation Plan (LETP) assessment is pre-requisite to language training.
+If you have not completed an LETP assessment, please submit a request [hyperlink to LETP request form] to the NRCan Language School._

+### Commitment and Approvals

+_Approval from your delegated manager is required to submit an application for language training, in addition to confirming your commitment to participate in the language-training program.
+Please review the below commitment requirements and provide the requested manager information._